: 4 x 4, 5" tall

 Cinnamon bark, Oregano, and the oils found in our Plague Defense blend were all tested by Weber State University and shown to kill 100% of the airborne bacteria present when diffused into the atmosphere.

-Heritage Diffuser atomizers have been carefully engineered for easy cleaning and operating simplicity.
+Hopewell Diffuser atomizers have been carefully engineered for easy cleaning and operating simplicity.
 We believe that they are perhaps the most "easy to clean" system on the market.

 Thick essential oils such as Sandalwood, Myrrh, Patchouli, Vetiver and so on can clog your atomizer.
 If you do need to use a thicker oil, try diluting it with a thinner oil like Lemon.
 NEVER diffuse an oil with a carrier oil in it.